 "It's not realistic that you're going to score 10 every night, but if we get on a stretch where we're putting up five, six, with our starting pitching, we've got a chance every night," said Cardinals first baseman Matt Carpenter, who hit a three-run homer Monday.

 Carpenter is batting .451 at Kauffman Stadium, including going 4-for-4 on June 4, 2014, off Royals left-hander Jason Vargas, who starts Tuesday.

 The Cardinals have been dominant in Kansas City, where they are 33-19.
 The game Monday was a sellout with an announced attendance of 38,478, which included a heavy sprinkling of Cardinals red through the stadium.

 "This is always an exciting series for us, playing the Cardinals two-and-two, a natural rival if you will, at least that's what MLB calls it," Royals manager Ned Yost said.
 "It's always a fun series to play them.

 "They're always a tough team.
 They didn't have one really bad stretch and really good stretch.
 They've been consistent all year long.
 They've got really good starting pitching.
 They've got tremendous veteran leadership with Yadier Molina over there.
 When they get hot, they're a good team offensively.
 They've got a good bullpen.
 It's a tough team."

 Vargas (13-5, 3.10 ERA) will try to cool off a hot St. Louis offense.
-The left-hander, however, has not pitched well since the start of July.
+The lefty, however, has not pitched well since the start of July.
 He was 12-3 with a 2.22 ERA at the end of June.
 In five starts since, he is 1-3 with a 6.85 ERA.

 He is facing St. Louis for the fifth time in his career, but the first time since 2014.
 Vargas is 1-1 with a 4.09 ERA vs. the Cardinals, with his lone victory in 2010.